Eclipse91/QuestionsWebApp/README.md

-# QuestionWebApp in Django
+# QuestionsWebApp in Django

-QuestionWebApp is a Django web application that allows users to test their knowledge of world geography by identifying countries and their capitals.
+QuestionsWebApp is a Django web application that allows users to test their knowledge of world geography by identifying countries and their capitals.

 ## Features